reazndev/Lernperioden/LP11/readme.md

 ```

+## 22.08

+- [ ] I want the user to send a simple API request when using the plugin
+- [ ] I want the user to send an API request to their local Ollama instance when using the plugin
+- [ ] I want the user to be able to add a standard model when using the plugin

 ### Challenges I might (and will) face
 - Enter executes an app (closes the launcher) but I need the enter input to send out the prompt to Ollama